isabella232/autospotting.io/content/faq.md

 as a native AWS service.
 Ideally this is how the AutoScaling spot integration should have been implemented by AWS in the first place.

+It's also meant to be rolled out at scale, such as across entire AWS organizations, where it can sometimes be executed in opt-out mode, converting the entire fleet to spot instances.

-Once installed and set up, it hopefully becomes invisible, both from the configuration management perspective but also from the incurred runtime costs, and security risks which should be negligible.
+Once installed and set up, it hopefully becomes invisible, both from the configuration management perspective but also from the incurred runtime costs, and security perspective.

-The configuration should be minimalist and everything should just work without much tweaking.
-You're not expected to need to determine which instance types are as good as your initial ones, which instance type is the cheapest in a given availability zone, and so on.
+The configuration is designed to be minimalist and everything should just work without much tweaking.
+You're not expected to need to determine which instance types are as good as your initial ones, which instance type is the cheapest in a given availability zone, which price to bid and so on.
 Everything should be determined based on the original instance type using publicly available information and querying the current spot prices in real time.
-Your main job is to make sure you configure a proper draining action suitable for your application and environment.
+Your main job is to make sure your application can sustain instance failures, and to configure a draining action suitable for your application and environment if you do need one.

 It also tries as much as possible to avoid locking you in, so if you later decide that spot instances aren't for you and you want to disable it, you can easily do it with just a few clicks or commands, and immediately revert your environment to your initial on-demand setup, unlike most other solutions where the back-and-forth migration effort may become quite significant.
+You can even enable/disable it on a one-off or scheduled basis, if you have such a use case.

 From the security perspective, it was carefully configured to use the minimum set of IAM permissions needed to get its job done, nothing more, nothing less.
-There is no cross-accounting IAM role, everything runs from within your AWS account.
+There is no cross-accounting IAM role, everything runs from within your AWS account and no information about your infrastructure ever leaves your AWS account unless you maybe ship its logs yourself to a CloudTrail S3 bucket.

 ## What is the use case in which AutoSpotting makes most sense to use?